 Their attitude might come across as nit-picky, but introverts are not comfortable in socializing with every single person.
 They have their inner circle with which people have to match in order to be close to an introvert.

 People assume introverts to be hateful.
 They’re considered rude and often disdaining people who display the opposite traits of introversion.
 It is true that introverts are unable to get along with most people, but that does not mean they hate them.

-Their attitude might seem a bit eccentric when compared with the rest of the society, but it is the way things are for an introvert.
-The fact that they are not comfortable with everyone gets reflected on their body language.
+Their attitude might seem a bit eccentric when compared with the rest of society, but it is the way things are for an introvert.
+The fact that they are not comfortable with everyone gets reflected in their body language.